Source code for dagger.mod._module

 try:

-return await self.structure(state, cls)
+return await self.structure(state, obj_type.cls)

-msg = f"Failed to instantiate {cls.__name__}"
+f"Failed to instantiate parent object '{obj_type}'",

-raise e.as_user(msg) from e
+raise InvalidInputError(msg, extra=extra) from e

 async def _convert_inputs(